DEVICE: Depth and Visual Concepts Aware Transformer for OCR-based Image Captioning: Conclusion

 \section{Conclusion}

-In this paper, we propose a DEpth and VIsual ConcEpts Aware Transformer (DEVICE) for TextCaps, which is capable of generating accurate and comprehensive captions for given images.
-We introduce depth information and design a depth-enhanced feature updating module to improve OCR appearance features, which is capable of facilitating the construction of 3D geometric relations.
+In this paper, we propose a Depth and Visual Concepts Aware Transformer (DEVICE) for OCR-based image captinong, which is capable of generating accurate and comprehensive captions for given images.
+We introduce depth information and design a depth-enhanced feature updating module to improve OCR appearance features, aiding in 3D geometric relationship construction.
+This approach benefits tasks like OCR recognition.
 Meanwhile, we introduce the semantic information of salient visual object concepts and propose a semantic-guided alignment module to interact visual concepts with aligned scene text, which improves the integrity of captions.
-More remarkably, our model achieves state-of-the-art performances on the TextCaps test set.
-By comparing experimental results with human annotations, we consider that extracting more explicit external knowledge can further improve this task.
+More remarkably, our DEVICE achieves state-of-the-art results on the TextCaps test set.
+However, certain scenarios challenge our model's interpretation of human knowledge, potentially overlooking high-level semantics.
+Comparing results with human annotations suggests that integrating explicit external knowledge could mitigate this issue.